 - Hand the form into the box provided, situated at the right hand side outside the door presently as a precaution during the Coronavirus Pandemic.
 Do not come into the building.

 - Or you can fill in the on-line form which you will find on the home page at the bottom of the screen.

 - You can register for Online Services and make your own appointments at the same time.

 - Post the form to the Practice; if you enclose a stamped addressed envelope, then your prescription will be posted back to you.

 - FAX your completed request to 01463 792143

-In all cases, ensure that you allow at least 48 hours (excluding weekends) between your request being received by the Practice, and the time you require your prescription.
+In all cases, ensure that you allow at least 5 working days (excluding weekends) between your request being received by the Practice, and the time you require your prescription.

 Review Of Your Repeat Prescriptions